 Generally, agencies will have a few team member accounts so more than one person can take actions on behalf of the agency.
 Agency members with Business Manager permissions are able to respond to project invites or contracts.

 Contracts with the agency are created at the individual freelancer profile level, even while agency contract earnings roll up to the agency.

 Submitting the proposal is the start of a dialog, and you can request additional details from the client.
-You should speak with the client and work out details before accepting a contract.
+You should speak with the client and work out the details before accepting a contract.
 You may even want to include some of the pertinent questions you have in the proposal itself to initiate the conversation (and state any assumptions you’ve made in creating your bid).